Am I Homophobic?

 - Ask how much and what kind of research has been done to explore why people become homosexual?

-- Have we really taken all possible causes into account?
+- Ask whether we really have taken all possible causes into account?
 Call for research especially in sociology.

 - Suggest that the claim that sexual orientation is fixed before birth is more maintained as a dogma rather than confirmed as scientific fact?
 That this needs to be explored?